anki/cozmo-python-sdk/docs/source/getstarted.rst

 The code for the Hello World program can be `viewed here. <https://github.com/anki/cozmo-python-sdk/tree/master/examples/tutorials/01_basics/01_hello_world.py>`_

-You are now all set up to run python programs on Cozmo.
+You are now all set up to run Python programs on Cozmo.
 Next we will go over how to edit the above code to make Cozmo say something new.
 Let's write our first program.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Next Steps - “Night-Night"
+Next Steps - "Night-Night"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Copy ``01_hello_world.py`` to a new file named ``nightnight.py`` by doing the following: